Derivation of generalized Einstein's equations of gravitation in inertial systems based on a sink flow model of particles: The equations of motion of a point particle in a gravitational field and introduction of an effective Riemannian spacetime

 Eqs.\ (\ref{motion 750-1200}) represent a geodesic line in a Riemannian spacetime with a metric tensor $g_{\mu\nu}$, which can also be written as (\cite{LiuL2004}, p.\ 51)

 where

 are the Christoffel symbols.

-Thus, we find that the equations of motion (\ref{motion 750-1000}) of a point particle in gravitational field represent a geodesic line described in Eqs.\ (\ref{motion 750-1250}) in a Riemannian spacetime with a metric tensor $g_{\mu\nu}$.
+Thus, we find that the equations of motion (\ref{motion 750-1000}) of a point particle in gravitational field are approximately a geodesic line described in Eqs.\ (\ref{motion 750-1250}) in a Riemannian spacetime with a metric tensor $g_{\mu\nu}$.

 According to Assumption \ref{assumption 300-200}, the particles that constitute the $\Omega(1)$ substratum are sinks in the $\Omega(0)$ substratum.
 Thus, the movements of the $\Omega(1)$ substratum in gravitational field will be different from the Maxwell's equations.
 We notice that the equations of motion of a point particle in gravitational field (\ref{motion 750-1200}) are generalizations of the equations of motion of a point particle in vacuum free of gravitational field.
 The law of propagation of an electromagnetic wave front in vacuum free of gravitational field is Eqs.\ (\ref{front 400-400}).
 Thus, the law of propagation of an electromagnetic wave front in gravitational field may be a kind of generalization of Eq.\ (\ref{front 400-400}).
 Therefore, we introduce the following assumption.